Arthur Drews: Influences

 During Drews's life, Germany was going through turbulent times, both politically and culturally.
 Friedrich Nietzsche had become a prominent cultural icon while Richard Wagner was a highly controversial personality.
 Nietzsche was a strong critic of Christianity and its morality, which he perceived as glorifying weakness and death.
 At first he was a friend and admirer of Wagner, but soon became a disgruntled critic, turning against his previous friend.
-He reproached Wagner for his conversion to anti-semitic Christianity and his glorification of medieval sagas and spiritual chastity as the sign of a decadent, dying culture.
+He reproached Wagner for his conversion to antisemitic Christianity and his glorification of medieval sagas and spiritual chastity as the sign of a decadent, dying culture.
 He posited that Wagner's "unending melody" only dramatizes theatrical posing and is hostile to the affirmation of vital Dionysian life forces.
 Nietzsche claimed that Wagner's art was not Germanic, but closer to Italy's Roman Catholicism.
 Nietzsche passionately critiqued Wagner's ideas, detailed in Nietzsche contra Wagner.

 Drews was a staunch supporter of Wagner and wrote many books and articles on Wagner's religious and nationalistic ideas, which are still considered by some scholars to be important works on the subject.
 He also embarked on a critique of Nietzsche, who was a lifelong critic of Christianity and Christian morality.
-Drews reproached Nietzsche for being an apostle of unbridled individualism — a stance which put Drews in an awkward position in the German establishment.
+Drews reproached Nietzsche for being an apostle of unbridled individualism—a stance which put Drews in an awkward position in the German establishment.
 His criticisms were never well received by academics nor by German society as a whole, since Nietzsche had become a national figure.

 In 1904, Drews gave a critical lecture in Münich on the philosophy of Nietzsche, Nietzsches Philosophie. "[Nietzsche] is not aiming at bypassing morality as such, only the external morality which imposes its commandments to the individual, and results in the decay and submission of the Self.
 He would like to counter this old morality enemy of the Self with a new morality springing from the individual will and in conformity with his nature." [emphasis added] Drews continued with his philosophical critique of Nietzsche in Nietzsche als Antipode Wagners, 1919 [Nietzsche, Antipodes of Wagner].
 His 1931 book on Wagner came out with a supplement on Nietzsche and Wagner, for which Bernhard Hoffers asserted that many of Drews' views later borrowed by the standard scholarship on Wagner without giving him credit.